bencejdanko/svelte-preprocessing/README.md

 # svelte-preprocessing

-An experimental personal website, where a custom markdown preprocessor was plugged in.
+An old experimental personal website of mine, where a custom markdown preprocessor was plugged in.
 So you could write something like:

 ```html
 <template lang=1>